HectorAlonso18/Lightninglib/lightning-docs/docs/Documentation/TankChassis.md

 pros::E_MOTOR_GEAR_600, //Which motor cartride are you using, blue,red,green?
 3.25, //Wheel Diameter
-1.3333, //what is the gear ratio (Is the result of Driven/Driving, Drive:Driving) 1, //Forward V5 ROTATION SENSOR PORT (using a negative number will reverse it!), 2.507, //Forward tracking wheel  diameter
+1.3333, //what is the gear ratio (Is the result of Driven/Driving, Drive:Driving)

+1, //Forward V5 ROTATION SENSOR PORT (using a negative number will reverse it!), 2.507, //Forward tracking wheel  diameter
 1.783, //Distance that exist between the forward tracker and the robot rotation center.

-0,//Forward V5 ROTATION SENSOR PORT (using a negative number will reverse it!), setting 0 would cancel the tracker!
+0,//Sideways V5 ROTATION SENSOR PORT (using a negative number will reverse it!), setting 0 would cancel the tracker!
 0, //Sideways tracking wheel  diameter
-0); //Forward tracking wheel  diameter
+0 //Distance that exist between the Sideways tracker and the robot rotation center.
+);
 ```
 </TabItem>